 Blogging is one of the most effective inbound marketing techniques available to all companies.
 According to Hubspot Marketing Statistics:

-• Marketers who have prioritized blogging are 13 times more likely to enjoy positive ROI.
+Marketers who have prioritized blogging are 13 times more likely to enjoy positive ROI.

-• Nearly 40% of US companies use blogs for marketing purposes.
+Nearly 40% of US companies use blogs for marketing purposes.

-The statistics above are impressive, but are compiled by professional marketers and industry gurus, and don’t necessarily apply to every situation and business.
+The statistics above are impressive but are compiled by professional marketers and industry gurus, and don’t necessarily apply to every situation and business.
 Blogging is not the only option to drive your company’s online presence, and is not for everyone.
 And c’mon, if you look hard enough, there are statistics available to support almost any point we can make here.

 So, what should you do?
 Well, take what you’ve learned here, appraise your situation and objectives, make a decision, and commit.
-This blog is not intended be the answer to your quandary, but provide information, insight, and possibly lead you to your next step (remember?).
+This blog is not intended to be the answer to your quandary, but to provide information, and insight, and possibly lead you to your next step (remember?).
 Blogging might be exactly what your company needs to take it to the next level, or it might be the worst marketing mistake you could make.

 So….
 To blog, or not to blog?
 No matter what your decision is, know your role.
 If you think your company would benefit from blogging but don’t know where to begin, or you’re on the fence about the whole thing, don't be afraid to ask a professional.
-A good place to start , might be Avanti Vision inbound marketing specialists.
+A good place to start might be Avanti Vision, inbound marketing specialists.